These broadly adapted retellings add a lot of fun and fighting to the basic bones of the classic tales! – A Parent’s Guide To The Best Kids Comics

 Kid Beowulf Eddas: Lay of the Last Survivor (short story)

 Long before she protected her sons, Beowulf and Grendel, Gertrude protected another…Led by a brutal warrior, a crew of Viking raiders storms the winter coast of Daneland and takes no survivors.
 When fifteen-year-old Gertrude stumbles upon their camp and finds a lone child amongst the dead she is compelled to get it to safety…or die trying.

 Alexis E. Fajardo: A Career In Comics Catalog

 This retrospective exhibition catalog follows the artistic journey of cartoonist, Alexis E. Fajardo.
 A Vestal High School alum, Lex began his comics career in the Southern Tier before relocating to the San Francisco Bay Area, where he currently draws and writes his acclaimed graphic novel series, Kid Beowulf, and works as Senior Editor for Peanuts at the Charles M. Schulz Studio.
-This exhibition was presented by the Vestal Museum of Vestal, New York.
+This exhibition was presented by the Vestal Museum of Vestal, New York in June 2017.

 $15.99, Full color, 10″x10″, 80pgs, ISBN 978-0990950530 – Available on AMAZON